neumino/thinky/examples/basic-todo/README.md

 - See their [https://github.com/dreamerslab.com)[github page].
 - The tutorial was about express, see their [blog post](http://dreamerslab.com/blog/en/write-a-todo-list-with-express-and-mongodb/).

-I merely change a dozen of lines to use thinky and rethinkdb instead of mongoose and mongodb.
+We merely change a dozen of lines to use thinky and rethinkdb instead of mongoose and mongodb.

 ## Run the app